 (parallel file copy) and some application software installed by OSC.
 You should consult the software documentation for correct parallel usage of application software. - Any other command or program that you want to have execute in parallel must be run using

 .
-Otherwise it will run on only one node, while the other nodes assigned to the job will remain idle.
+Otherwise, it will run on only one node, while the other nodes assigned to the job will remain idle.
 See examples below.

-The mpiexec
+The srun

-command has the form:
+The srun command has the form:

-mpiexec [mpiexec-options] progname [prog-args]
+srun [srun-options] progname [prog-args]

-where mpiexec-options
+where srun-options

-is a list of options to mpiexec
+is a list of options to srun

 , progname